lee-blake/quaternary-calc/README.md

 ## Inputting Operations

+- Currently, none of the operator keys respond to the keyboard.
 - An operator should be pressed once one is satisfied with the number in the display.
 Once it has been pressed, there is no changing the left operand.
 - There is no erasing or undoing of operators.
 However, if one presses a standard operator and then a second standard